Graeme Keen KC

 Silk: 2018

-Graeme is a specialist in planning, environmental, compulsory purchase and public law.
+Graeme specialises in Planning work.
 He has extensive experience as an advocate at Public Inquiries, Hearings and Examinations.

 Contact Practice Managers